Dr

 In 2019, Christina received funding from the DCU Educational Trust to complete her PhD in the area of play for inclusion of autistic learners within early childhood education under the supervision of Dr. Sinéad McNally, School of Language Literacy and Early Childhood and Dr. Anna Logan, School of Inclusive and Special education, DCU, Institute of Education.
 This research aimed to address a significant gap in the research literature on children’s understanding of play and contribute innovative methodologies for consulting with autistic learners, as part of a children’s rights-based approach to research.

-Christina has published in several peer-reviewed journals including the European Early Childhood Education Research Journal, Journal of Early Childhood Research and the Review Journal of Autism and Developmental Disorders.
-She has also
+Christina has published in several peer-reviewed journals including Autism, Child Indicators Research, the International Journal of Qualitative Methods, the European Early Childhood Education Research Journal, the Journal of Early Childhood Research and the Review Jo

 Autism, Children’s Participatory Research, Play